eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the AgentManager gets an `UpdateWorkload` message, for each added Workload with a runtime that is known, the RuntimeManager shall create a Control Interface Instance for this Workload.
+When the RuntimeManager receives a call to handle an `UpdateWorkload` message, for each added Workload with a runtime that is known, the RuntimeManager shall create a Control Interface Instance for this Workload.

 Tags:
 - RuntimeManager